deviousname/Turtle-Pool/README.md

 todo:
 - adjust the holes for better balance
-- translate the ball positions when rotation key is press --ive each ball its proper color
+- translate the ball positions when rotation key is press
+- give each ball its proper color
 - add 8 ball and logic for it
 - multiplayer
 - better graphics